Mini Cart

 Does chlorinated latex feel different when wearing?

-Yes, chlorinated latex feels smoother against the skin and doesn't create the same suction effect as non-chlorinated latex.
-It's generally more comfortable for all-day wear.
+Yes — it feels smoother against the skin and does not create the same suction effect.
+As a result, it is generally more comfortable for all-day wear.

-Chlorinated latex typically has a slightly shorter lifespan than non-chlorinated latex, but with proper care, both can last many years.
+Chlorinated latex typically has a slightly shorter lifespan, but with proper care, both finishes can last many years.

 For complex garments like catsuits, chlorinated latex is often preferred due to easier dressing.
-For statement pieces like dresses where shine is desired, non-chlorinated is popular.
+For statement pieces where shine is the priority, non-chlorinated is the popular choice.

 Making Your Decision

-Both chlorinated and non-chlorinated latex have their place in a latex wardrobe.
-Many latex enthusiasts own both types for different occasions and looks.
-Consider your priorities—convenience versus aesthetics, ease of wear versus traditional appeal—when choosing your latex finish.
+Both finishes have their place in a latex wardrobe.
+In fact, many enthusiasts own both types for different occasions.
+Consider your priorities — convenience versus aesthetics, ease of wear versus traditional appeal — when choosing your finish.
+At Luximous, we offer both options across our premium latex collection, including custom-made dresses, catsuits, and corsets, each crafted to your measurements.

 Related Articles